-After these steps have been performed, a new selectable firewall rule is added to the user interface.
+Once these steps have been performed, a new selectable firewall rule will be added to the user interface.

-A very easy way to get started with a new firewall rule is to use one of the existing firewall rule directories.
-Copy the directory and its contents to a new directory name, and then begin modifying the individual files to change the rule display name and the IP Tables rule.
+A very easy way to get started with a new firewall rule is to use on of the existing firewall rule directories.
+Simply copy it and its contents to a new directory name, and then begin modification of the individual files to change the rules display name and IP Tables rule.